 In a very simplified way, we can think of the brain as being organized in three layers or regions.
-These parts carry out different functions for the organism, and are from an evolutionary point of view "younger" or "older".
+These parts carry out different functions for the organism, and they are - from an evolutionary point of view - "younger" or "older".

 “Reptilian brain” (brain stem and forebrain)

 Performs instinctive actions such as fight-or-flight response